ntblab/neuropipe-support/doc/tutorial/tutorial.rst

 In addition to basic familiarity with the UNIX command line, you'll need access to a unix-based computer, with BXH XCEDE tools and FSL installed.
 If you're at Princeton, use rondo, which has all of the tools you need already installed.

+To access the data that you'll analyze in this tutorial, email ntblab@princeton.edu and request the password.

 Conventions used in this tutorial
 ---------------------------------